Gene Hackman and his wife tested negative for carbon monoxide, sheriff says

-SANTA FE, N.M. — (AP) — Authorities investigating the deaths of Oscar-winner Gene Hackman and his wife said Friday they have found the two tested negative for carbon monoxide, but the cause of death is still unknown.
+SANTA FE, N.M.
+(AP) — Legendary actor Gene Hackman and his wife tested negative for carbon monoxide, but what caused their deaths remains unknown, the sheriff leading the investigation said Friday.

-“That is a challenge because they were very private individuals,” the sheriff said, noting that the autopsy and toxicology testing results could take months.
+Hackman likely was dead more than a week before his body was found because his pacemaker last showed activity on Feb.
+17, nine days before maintenance and security workers showed up at his home, said Santa Fe County Sheriff Aden Mendoza.

-Hackman, 95, was found Wednesday in an entryway of the home and Arakawa, 65, was found lying on her side in the bathroom.
-A dead German shepherd was found in a kennel near Arakawa, Mendoza said Thursday.
+The 95-year-old Oscar winner was found Wednesday in an entryway of the couple’s Santa Fe home.
+His wife, Betsy Arakawa, 65, was found lying on her side in the bathroom.
+A dead German shepherd was found in a kennel near Arakawa, Mendoza said.

+“There is no surveillance, as we know of right now, in the interior of the residence or the exterior of the residence, that is going to help us determine a timeline or events that happened,” Mendoza said.

+Authorities released few other details at a Friday news conference about the deaths.

-There was an open prescription bottle and pills on a countertop near Arakawa, according to the search warrant.
-According to court records filed Friday, authorities who searched the home retrieved medication that treats high blood pressure and chest pain, thyroid medication, Tylenol, two cellphones, a monthly planner and records from medical diagnostics testing.
+According to a search warrant affidavit, an open prescription bottle and pills were on a countertop near Arakawa.
+Authorities who later searched the home retrieved medication that treats high blood pressure and chest pain, thyroid medication, Tylenol, two cellphones, a monthly planner and records from medical diagnostics testing, court records filed Friday showed.

-A maintenance worker who showed up to do routine work at the house discovered their bodies, investigators said.
-The worker said he was unable to get inside when a 911 operator asked whether the people in the house were breathing.
+A maintenance worker who showed up to do routine work at the house could not get inside the house and called a security worker spotted two people on the ground, Mendoza said.

+The worker who called 911 told an operator he did not know if they were breathing.

 “I have no idea,” the subdivision’s caretaker said on the call.
 “I am not inside the house.
 It’s closed.
 It’s locked.
 I can’t go in.
 But I can see she’s laying down on the floor from the window.”